MehrabSanaee/Laravel-Auto-installer/README.md

 # Laravel VPS Auto Installer

-A lightweight, opinionated deployment script built for **my personal Laravel projects**, especially small bots, micro-tools, and private services.
+A lightweight, opinionated deployment script built for **my personal Laravel projects**, especially small tools, micro-services, and private applications.

 This script is not intended to replace DevOps tools like Docker, Deployer, Ansible, or CI/CD pipelines.\